top of page

 The noun 'idol' has its origins in the Greek word 'eidolon,' which means 'image,' 'form,' or 'representation.'
 In ancient Greek culture, 'eidolon' was often used to describe images or representations of deities that were worshipped with great devotion and admiration.
 Over time, this term evolved into 'idol' in English, maintaining its core meaning of an object, image, person, or concept that is revered and worshipped with profound devotion.
 The etymology of 'idol' underscores its historical connection to the concept of representation and the powerful emotional and spiritual significance attached to such representations in various cultures and religious practices, where they serve as focal points of veneration and adoration.

-Quiz: Find the meaning of idol
+Quiz: Find the meaning of the noun idol:

 Try Again!